altar31/altar31/README.md

  ## About me 🧔‍♂️

  - PhD in Physics and former energy engineer
- - I'm a polyglot programmer ( Python, Rust,Go, C++,...)
+ - I'm a polyglot programmer ( Python C++, MATLAB/Simulink...)
- - I try to solve complex problems by building AI-based systems
+ - I try to solve complex problems by building multiphysics models augmented by AI
  - I'm a cookery enthusiast, runner and traveler
  - I have an amazing wife and two cats